bmw-software-engineering/lobster/README.md

 such as ISO 26262.

-This repository contains the prototype for LOBSTER, which is a key ingredient to make TRCL more useful.
+This repository contains the prototype for LOBSTER, which is a key ingredient to make TRLC and other supported tools more useful.

-It has tools to extract tracing tags from a variety of sources combine them and produce a tracing report.
-The [TRLC tracing report](https://bmw-software-engineering.github.io/trlc/tracing.html) from the [TRLC Project](https://github.com/bmw-software-engineering/trlc/) is a reasonable example of what is possible.
+It has tools to extract tracing tags from a variety of sources to combine them and produce a tracing report.
+The [TRLC tracing report](https://bmw-software-engineering.github.io/trlc/tracing.html) from the [TRLC Project](https://github.com/bmw-software-engineering/trlc/) is a reasonable example of what is possible when lobster is used in combination with TRLC or any of the other supported tools.

 ## Installing